rikka0w0/LanServerProperties/README.md

 You need to install Forge and then install this mod.

 ### Fabric Version
 You need to install Fabric Loader and then install this mod.
-Fabric API is optional.
+Fabric API is optional but highly recommended.

 ## For developers
-To modify and debug the code, first import the repo as a Gradle project in Eclipse IDE, and then run the gradle task `genEclipseRuns`.
+To modify and debug the code, first import the "forge" or "fabric" folder as a Gradle project in Eclipse IDE, and then run the gradle task `genEclipseRuns`.
-Most design work should happen in Fabric using yarn mapping.
-However, after remapping (see the following section), the forge folder can be imported to IDE as well.
-If the forge part cannot be imported into Eclipse, please copy `gradlew`, `gradlew.bat` and `gradle` folder into `forge` folder and retry.

-Windows users need to replace `./` and `../` with `.\` and `..\` respectively.
+Windows users need to replace `./` and `../` with `.\` and `..\`, respectively.

 Since 1.17.1, LSP for Fabric and Forge share common code as much as possible.
-The entire code base uses Minecraft official mapping.
+The shared code base uses Minecraft official mapping.

 ### Compile Fabric artifact
 ```